albemiglio/AlbeMiglio/README.md

 In July 2020, I pushed the first commit for [PowerLib](https://github.com/albemiglio/powerlib), a Java library for Spigot and BungeeCord development.

 I graduated in September 2024 in Computer Engineering; I am now enrolled in the AI & Data Analytics MSc course at PoliTo.

+I'm currently employed full time as an AI Engineer at [Nebuly](https://nebuly.com).

 ## Skills